Kitten born with two faces in Oregon named Biscuit and Gravy

 OREGON -- An Oregon family was surprised to see that their cat had given birth to a kitten with two faces.

-In the meantime, the family is giving it as much love as possible and sharing Biscuit and Gravy's story online.
+In the meantime, the King family said they will give the kitten as much love as possible and share Biscuit and Gravy's story online.

 Kitten born with two faces in Oregon named Biscuit and Gravy